paul-grassi/800-63-3/sp800-63a/sec1_2_introduction.md

 Assurance in a subscriber's identity is described using one of three IALs:

 **Identity Assurance Level 1**:
-At this level, there is no requirement for an applicants identity to be proven.
+At this level, there is no requirement for an applicant's identity to be proven.
 Any attributes provided in conjunction with the authentication process are self-asserted.

 **Identity Assurance Level 2**:
 At IAL 2, the claimed identity is proven with evidence that supports the real world existence of the claimed identity and identifies and verifies the person to whom the claimed identity belongs.
 IAL 2 introduces the need for either remote or in-person identity proofing.
 Attributes MAY be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.